ruby-news/ruby-news.github.io/contribute.md

 ### Welcome to Ruby News Contribution Guide!

-<initial>R</initial>uby News is a webiste where we weekly tips, tricks and guides about the Ruby programming language!
+<initial>R</initial>uby News is a website where we weekly tips, tricks and guides about the Ruby programming language!

 Not only this site is open source, but anyone can contribute to Ruby News!